suhlig/HDM-Haushaltsbuch/test/test/acceptance/README.markdown

 ## Installation

 ```
+brew bundle # or use an alternative method to install ruby and chrome-driver
+gem install bundler
 bundle install
-brew bundle # or use an alternative method to install chrome-driver
 ```

 ## Running Tests